George Jr. Quote #20

 Quote from Adult Sheldon

 Adult Sheldon: The average American consumes 55 pounds of beef per year.
 And then there's Texas, where we can knock that off in a couple of months.
-Maybe faster, if we're talking about smoked brisket curiously, the one cut of beef that Texans and Jews agree upon.
+Maybe faster, if we're talking about smoked brisket.
+Curiously, the one cut of beef that Texans and Jews agree upon.

 Quote from George Sr.